 Like all providers, Sainsburys Energy is obliged to give a full account of where it sources its energy from.
 You can find this information and see how it compares to the UK average in this table:

-The more observant reader will have noticed that these figures are also Npower’s figures, and this is because it is Npower that supplies Sainsburys customers’ fuel.
+These figures are also Npower’s figures, and this is because Npower supplies Sainsburys customers’ fuel.
 They make for disappointing reading for those wanting to reduce their carbon footprint, relying more on fossil fuels and less on renewable energy than the national average.

 Sainsburys Energy app